hsucherng/boilerplate-metalsmith/dev/README.md

 2. Clone this repository onto your machine.
 3. Open up the command-line and `cd` into this repository folder.
 4. Run `yarn`.
 This should install all the required dependencies.
+5. Double-click on `setup.bat` to run a basic initial setup.
-5. You are now ready to start building.
-Run `node build --open`, and the website will be opened in your browser once it is ready.
+6. You are now ready to start building.
+Double-click on `serve.bat`, then navigate to the full localhost path to view the site.

 ## Configurations